 A note on friendly fraud

 CNP transactions come with their own rules and chargeback guidance that may be new to merchants unfamiliar with online transactions.
 Ask us about tips and tools that could help manage this new payment channel, reduce chargebacks and prevent your funds from being withheld.

-For more informative articles like this, click here to learn more about how to improve your cash flow and improve your business.
+Learn more about how to improve your cash flow and improve your business.